ember-learn/guides-source/guides/release/templates/handlebars-basics.md

 {{!-- Some data passed down from a parent component or controller --}}
 {{weatherStatus}}

 {{!-- This button uses Ember Actions to make it interactive.
-A method named `plantATree` is called when the button is clicked --}}
+A method named `plantATree` is called when the button is clicked. `plantATree` comes from the JavaScript file associated with the template, like a Component or Controller --}}
 <button onclick={{action 'plantATree'}}>
   More trees!
 <button>